-For years Lompoc hospital has been unable to achieve the quality of care provided by neighboring hospitals.
-LVMC’s below-average performance and poor reputation are no secrets.
+For years Lompoc hospital has been unable to come close to the quality of care provided by neighboring hospitals.
+LVMC’s poor reputation throughout the County is based on a consistent below average performance.

 The Centers for Medicare and Medicaid Services (CMS) gathers extensive data about patient care in CMS supported hospitals like Lompoc.
 The thousands of billing transactions provide CMS with comprehensive details about the treatment and outcome for each patient covered by CMS.

-Lompoc citizens can be proud of the Lompoc Fire Department, ranked in the upper 7% of fire departments nationwide.
-That’s good.
+Lompoc citizens should be proud of the Lompoc Fire Department, ranked in the upper 7% of fire departments nationwide.
+That’s very good.

 But Lompoc hospital is ranked in the lower 15.7% of hospitals nationwide.
-That’s not good.
+That’s not very good.

 The hospital’s CEO, Jim Raggio, commented in the Lompoc Record that he was happy that just 1 chart out of 33 was found deficient by CMS in February 2017.“1 chart out of 33 is 97 percent compliant.
 I know when I was in grammar school, high school and college when I got a 97 percent I was pretty happy with it.”

 CMS DOESN’T ACCEPT 97% COMPLIANCE WHEN LIVES ARE AT RISK

 Hospitals are entrusted with protecting and preserving life.
 Understandably, state and federal law holds hospitals to high standards, requiring 100% compliance.
 97% compliance is unacceptable.